Bolsonaro says gasoline prices "must fall" on Brent oil declines

 Earlier yesterday, Petrobras issued a statement to the market to deny Bolsonaro’s statement yesterday and said that it does not anticipate decisions on price adjustments.
 Even so, the CVM filed a process to investigate the company.

-Analyst at Rico Corretora teaches practical tools to extract profits from the financial market consistently.
+Analyst at Rico Corretora teaches practical tools to consistently extract profits from the financial market.
 Sign up for free.